Discover what Sleip users have to say about their experience

-The Sleip tool is trusted by well-known equine clinics, veterinarians serving national teams, solo practitioners as well as physiotherapists, chiropractors, trainers, and farriers.
+The Sleip tool is trusted by well-known equine clinics, veterinarians serving national teams, solo practitioners as well as physiotherapists, chiropractors, and farriers.

 1000+